 In 1995, Neil Murray was awarded the APRA song of the year for "My Island Home" originally written for the Warumpi Band and re-recorded by Christine Anu.
 "My Island Home" has become something of an unofficial anthem and featured in the closing ceremony of the Sydney 2000 Olympics.

 In 2005 Neil Murray received an environmental achievement award by the Glenelg-Hopkins Catchment Management Authority in western Victoria for his efforts in instigating “Healing Walks” along watercourses in the region and for being the inspiration behind establishment of the annual Lake Bolac Eel festival.

-In 2007, Jailanguru Pakarnu- (Out From Jail) a song he co-wrote with Warumpi Band guitarist Sammy Butcher in the indigenous Luritja language- was honoured by the National Film And Sound archives- “Sounds Of Australia” series- as a significant recording in Australia’s heritage.
+In 2007, Jailanguru Pakarnu- (Out From Jail) a song he co-wrote with Warumpi Band guitarist Sammy Butcher in the indigenous Luritja language- was honoured by the National Film And Sound Archives- “Sounds Of Australia” series- as a significant recording in Australia’s heritage.
 In 2016, My Island Home- as recorded by Christine Anu- received the same honour.
 Neil Murray was awarded the 2017 Port Fairy Folk Festival Artist of the Year.

 In 2010 his iconic song “My Island Home” was published as a children’s book and the equally landmark “Blackfella Whitefella” was published as a children's book in 2012 by One Day Hill.

 Neil Murray performs regularly at festivals and live music venues in Australia and overseas.
 Neil Murray’s albums are out through ABC Music.